World Gold Council’s Guidance on Investing in Gold

 J. Rotbart & Co. is a global expert in gold

 With the global economy still in turmoil from the pandemic crisis, gold maintains its position as a smart investment choice.
 J. Rotbart & Co. recommends allocating around 10% of your portfolio for physical gold.
-We also want you to confidently buy gold to protect your portfolio, which is why we offer this overview of WGC’s guidance.
+We also want you to confidently buy and investing in gold to protect your portfolio, which is why we offer this overview of WGC’s guidance.
 J. Rotbart & Co. has decades of experience fulfilling precious metals needs for a diverse range of clients.
 We are transparent in our client transactions and will answer your questions completely so that you are fully confident that you are embarking on the most beneficial transaction with us at J. Rotbart & Co.